-McKay, Scott and Whatmore claim that the first appearance was as a serialized novel, published by TIT-BITS WEEKLY from December 1893 through August 1894.
+McKay, Scott and Whatmore claim that the first appearance of THE PEOPLE OF THE MIST was as a serialized novel, published by TIT-BITS WEEKLY from December 1893 through August 1894.
 I have never seen this serialization.

 McKay, Scott and Whatmore also claim that Longmans, Green, and Company published the first edition in book-form in London on October 15, 1894.
 This edition, purportedly composed of 10,000 copies, contains 16 illustrations by Arthur Layard.
 Ads at the end of the book are dated-coded 9/94 (September 1894).